ghosert/grunt-applymin/README.md

 <link href="{{domain_url}}/static/assets/12345678.main.lib.min.css" rel="stylesheet" media="screen">
 ```

-So that now you have one single html template but contains both optimized/raw css/js references, and could be easily switched by 'static_minified', suggest 'True' in production, 'False' in development.
+So that now you have one single html template but contains both optimized/raw css/js references, and could be easily switched by `static_minified`, suggest `True` in production, `False` in development.

 **5.** Any time you changed raw css/js or add/remove css/js references between